Valacyclovir is an antiviral medication that is used to treat a variety of herpes virus infections including oral and genital herpes.

-Valacyclovir can cause nausea and vomiting and alcohol may aggravate these side effects.
-So you may end up feeling even more nauseous if you combine the two substances.
+For example, Valacyclovir can cause nausea and vomiting, and alcohol may aggravate this side effects.
+So you may end up feeling even more nauseous if you combine the two.

-Other side effects such as drowsiness and dizziness could also become heightened.
+Other side effects such as drowsiness and dizziness could also become more pronounced.

-What’s more, alcohol suppresses the immune system which can slow down the recovery process.
-Your body will basically heal faster if you do not drink alcohol whilst taking prescription medications.
+Additionally, alcohol suppresses the immune system which can slow down the recovery process.
+Your body will basically heal faster if you do not drink alcohol while taking prescription medications.

 Scientists have found that high levels of stress are coupled with recurring herpes outbreaks.
-Many people also drink more when they are severely stressed which further affects the body’s ability to heal.
+Many people also drink more alcohol when they are stressed which further affects the body’s ability to heal.

-There are currently no clinical studies that have assessed whether taking antivirals and alcohol are safe taken together.
-Therefore, it’s best to avoid alcohol whilst you’re on valacyclovir.
+There are currently no clinical studies that have assessed the long-term effect of alcohol consumption on antivirals.
+Therefore, it’s best to avoid alcohol if you are taking valacyclovir.

 If you’re not sure, speak to a doctor.

 Reviewed by Dr Roy Kedem, MD